-1. A board member asks a question about a staff member’s responsibilities. | No |
+1. A board member asks about a staff member’s responsibilities. | No |

-2. When the CEO is not present, the Board assigns an individual staff member at the meeting to complete a task.
+2. When the CEO steps out of the room, the Board assigns a staff member in the room to complete a task. |

 Yes[1] |

-3. The Board asks the CEO if staff can take on a committee task. | No |
+3. The Board asks the CEO if staff can take on a committee assignment. | No |

-4. The Board tells the CEO how to fix an operation’s snafu. | Yes |
+4. The Board tells the CEO how to fix an operation snafu. | Yes |

-5. The Board creates a policy to correct an operation’s snafu. | No |
+5. The Board creates a policy to correct an operation snafu. | No |

 6. A member voices an opinion about the CEO’s decision on an operations issue and asks for a report at the next board meeting.